liferay/liferay-docs/discover/portal/articles/120-search/04-search-results/01-display-settings.markdown

     http://localhost:8080/web/guest/search?q=test&start=2

 **Pagination Delta**
 : Set the number of results to display per results page.
-Defaults to *20*.
+Defaults to *20* unless you customized the `search.container.page.default.delta` property in your `portal-ext.properties` file.

 **Pagination Delta Parameter Name**
 : Set the name of the URL parameter that stores the Pagination Delta value.
 This